lntricate1/intricarpet/README.md

 ### Logging
 `/log explosions compact`: Groups explosions by position, reduces spam in big cannons and makes it easier to find different positions in a sea of explosions.
 ### Scarpet
 `on_move` entity event: Gets called every time an entity changes position, at the `TAIL` of the `setPos` method.
 Required arguments: `entity, motion, pos1, pos2`.
+This is only included in the 1.16.5 release, since after then it is part of the main carpet mod.